remidinishanth/distributed_systems/refactoring/martin_fowler.md

 * Ralph Johnson describes early refactorings(restructing code into smaller functions) as wiping the dirt off a window so you can see beyond.

 * Kent Beck: "for each desired change, make the change easy(warning: this may be hard), then make the easy change"

+* We need to refactor not for "clean code", "good engineering practices", or some moral reasons.
+It's pure economic, we need to refactor because it makes us faster - faster to add features, faster to fix bugs.